Formentera: Results of the elections to the former Island Council of Ibiza and Formentera

+Results of the elections to the Island Council of Formentera

 Attractions

 Since the 1960s, Formentera has been a popular destination for hippies.
 Formentera is renowned across Europe for many pristine white beaches and the fact that nude sunbathing is allowed on most of its beaches.

+Throughout its history, Formentera has been the subject of many legends, written in novels by famous writers such as Jules Verne, and in songs by musicians as varied as Gilberto Gil and Pink Floyd.
+From this artistic curiosity, the annual Formentera Jazz Festival has been held annually in early June and features many emerging and established musicians from the local and international scene.

 The Canadian writer Patrick Roscoe was born in Formentera.
-Meanwhile, Joni Mitchell wrote her 1971 album Blue on the island while Bob Dylan once lived in the Cap de Barbaria lighthouse on the island.
+Joni Mitchell wrote her 1971 album Blue on the island while Bob Dylan once slept on the Far de la Mola on the island.
 Author Matt Haig also writes about visiting the island often in his twenties in Reasons to Stay Alive.
 The opening track of the King Crimson album Islands, Formentera Lady, is named after the island.
 James Taylor also worked on his hit song Carolina in My Mind on holiday from recording with Apple Records, though he began writing it in London and completed it on the nearby island of Ibiza.

+The Cap de Barbaria Lighthouse plays a pivotal role in Julio Medem's 2001 Spanish film, Sex and Lucia (Lucía y el sexo), which was filmed on the island and served as a touchstone for the various characters' interwoven relationships.

 Although paved roads allow access to all parts of the island and cars are easily hired in the port, many people choose to rent mopeds or even bicycles due to the flat nature of most of the island and the availability of dedicated cycle tracks in many locations.

 The island also has four Martello towers.

 Transport

 With no airports, the island was formerly reachable only by boat from Ibiza, making it the quieter of the two islands, but in recent years regular passenger service from the Spanish mainland has increased tourism.

 Ferry tickets from Ibiza are available in advance, as are transfers from Ibiza airport or port directly to accommodation in Formentera.

 Ferries to Formentera operate from their own terminal in Ibiza port, with departures every half hour in high season on large (200+ passenger) fast catamarans.
 The journey takes approximately 30 minutes comprising 10 minutes leaving Ibiza, 10 minutes crossing the sea, and 10 minutes arriving in Formentera past the isthmus to Espalmador.

-Some of the anchorages may not be ideal for sailboats under less than ideal circumstances.
+Some of the anchorages may not be suitable for sailboats under less than ideal circumstances.

+There is a regular bus service on the island.
+During high season it comprises 5 routes, which connect the port with major settlements like Sant Francesc, Es Pujols, Sant Ferran, Pilar de la Mola and popular beaches including Ses Illetes, Migjorn, and Cala Saona.
+During winter only the L2 route remains operational, with additional detour to serve Es Pujols.